 There are many prescription corticosteroids used to treat skin allergies.
 Hydrocortisone is the only corticosteroid cream you can get in the USA without a prescription.

 Topical creams using anti-inflammatory ingredients to soothe and calm the skin are also used.
 Many of these have botanical ingredients that are allergens and can make the skin allergy worse.

 These soothing barrier repair creams soothe skin and help protect skin from allergens

 Best Soothing Natural Oils To Treat Skin Allergy

-This is the best organic oil to treat skin allergies:
+This is one of the best organic oils to treat skin allergies:

 Cleansers that do not have strong detergents and contain anti-inflammatory ingredients and soothing fatty acids should be used to calm allergic skin.
 Here are some choices but remember- check the label before buying:

 How To Find Out What Is Causing Your Skin Allergy

 It is important to identify what you are allergic to in order to properly treat skin allergies.
 You can either: